How to file a California annual report

 The requirements for corporations, LLCs, and nonprofit organizations are somewhat similar, with a few nuances you'll need to keep in mind:

-California allows submission up to five months before your deadline.
-Use this early filing window to avoid penalties by setting two calendar reminders—one for early filing and another as a final warning one month before the due date.
+According to the California SOS Statements page, California designates an official six-month filing window, opening on the first day of the fifth month preceding your anniversary month and closing on the last day of the anniversary month.
+Use this early filing window to avoid penalties by setting two calendar reminders: one for early filing and another as a final warning one month before the due date.
 This will help you avoid late fees of up to $250.

 Required information and documentation